jcrites/web-terminal/README.md

 | qemu-system-x86_64 | file | 13.7 MiB | 5 month ago |
 | node | file | 76.6 MiB | a month ago |

-The HTML data underlying this table will employ attributes and microformats so that semantic data is preserved into the UI layer, so that style sheets and dynamic JavaScript logic can interact with it intelligently.
+The HTML data underlying this table will employ attributes and microformats so as to preserve semantic data into the UI layer.
 The HTML used to display this table might be:

 ```html
 <table>